crs-k/stale-branches/README.md

 # Stale Branches

-Creates issues for branches that have become stale.
+Finds and deletes stale branches.
 By default it aligns with [this](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-branches-in-your-repository/viewing-branches-in-your-repository) definition, but can be configured for other use cases.

-When a branch has been inactive for more than the `days-before-stale` input, an issue is opened with the title `[branch-name] is STALE`.
+When a branch has been inactive for more than the `days-before-stale` input, it is considered stale.
 The branch will be deleted once it has been inactive longer than `days-before-delete`.

 * By default, a stale branch is defined as a branch that:
   * has had no commits in the last 120 days.